 A number of non-native species have been recognised as invasive and are listed on Schedule 9 of the Wildlife and Countryside Act 1981.
 These include Japanese knotweed, Himalayan balsam, Rhododendron ponticum and various Cotoneaster species.
 Wild Service ecologists can rapidly survey sites to identify the presence of any of these species.
 Should any invasive plant species be identified we will produce a method statement for the schedule of works to ensure that the plants do not spread.

-A critical component of most types of new development is the need for the preparation of a landscape and Ecological Management Plan.
+A critical component of most types of new development is the need for the preparation of various Ecological Management Plans.

-Plans are increasingly requested by local authorities to demonstrate that biodiversity Issues have been addressed and that species protected by European Legislation will be safeguarded through all stages of a development.
-We work closely with designers and landscape architects to ensure newly created habitats and existing habitats are appropriately managed to maximise their biodiversity value.
-We also provide advice on the management of sites so as to reduce issues and constraints associated with protected species.
+Management Plans are increasingly requested by local planning authorities to demonstrate that biodiversity Issues have been addressed and that protected species and ecologically sensitive/valuable habitats will be safeguarded through all stages of a development.
+We work closely with developers and their contractors and landscape designers to ensure newly created habitats and existing habitats are appropriately managed to maximise their biodiversity value in the form of a Landscape and Ecological Management Plan (LEMP) or Ecological Management Plan.
+This information can also inform our Biodiversity Net Gain reports (as described in our Green Infrastructure page).